Tuesday, 5 November 2024

 One of the design principles of Biodiverse is to give the user choice.
 To that end, the curveball algorithm is available from version 5.

 The publication describing Curveball is Strona et al. (2014).
-The name is derived from a baseball card trading pastime popular in North America.
+The name is derived from a baseball card trading card pastime popular in North America.

 The curveball algorithm is applied to a data set of items (species, genera, words, or some other set of identifiers).
 In the common biodiversity case this is a sites by species matrix, transformed to a list of lists, e.g. a list of site lists, where each site list comprises its species (or vice versa).
 These lists can be considered as sets.
 At each iteration, two lists (sets of items) are randomly selected.
 Any items found in both sets are ignored.
 The rest can be swapped between the two sets, with the number swapped limited by the smaller number of unique items in the two sets to ensure after swapping that each set retains the same number of items it started with.
 As an example, consider the case where set 1 has ten items, set 2 has eight, and there are six common items found in both lists.
 This means two items can be swapped between the two lists.